jonschz/jellyfin-plugin-preventsleep/README.md

 ## Installation

+Compiled binaries can be downloaded [here](https://github.com/jonschz/jellyfin-plugin-preventsleep/releases).
 To install the compiled binary, download the `.dll`, go to your plugin folder (see [here](https://jellyfin.org/docs/general/server/plugins/)), create a subfolder `Jellyfin.Plugin.PreventSleep`, and paste the `.dll` inside.
 After a restart of Jellyfin, the plugin should be enabled.

 To build this plugin, follow e.g. [these steps](https://github.com/jellyfin/jellyfin-plugin-trakt/blob/master/README.md#Build).
 For debugging, see [here](https://github.com/jellyfin/jellyfin-plugin-template/blob/master/README.md).